Skip to main content

 Shield Folder

-When building with a shield, ZMK will search for config files in either of:
+When building with a shield, ZMK will search for config files in:

-...where <shield> is the name of the shield.
+...where <shield> is the name of the shield and <module> is the root directory of any included module.
 These files describe the hardware of the shield that the board is plugged into.

-ZMK will search the shield folder for the following config files:
+ZMK will search the shield folder for the following config files in addition to Zephyr shield-defining files:

 • <shield>.conf (Kconfig)